Come Spend A Day With Us

 The Josiah White II canal boat is Pennsylvania’s only mule-drawn canal boat attraction.
 An authentically-dressed crew navigates the 50-foot, two-level passenger boat on a 45-minute tour of the Lehigh Canal from the canal museum to the locktender’s house and back.
 Hank and George, our hard-working mules, provide the power.

-An easy walk along the towpath brings you to the Locktenders House, which is open Fridays, Saturdays and Sundays – 11:30AM to 4:30PM – during the canal boat season.
-Our volunteer interpreter will explain the important job locktenders and their families played in the daily operation of the Lehigh Canal.
+An easy walk along the towpath brings you to the Locktenders House, which is open Thursdays, Saturdays, and Sundays – 12:00PM to 4:15PM – during the canal boat season.
+Our interpreter will explain the important job locktenders and their families played in the daily operation of the Lehigh Canal.
 Relax in the perennial flower garden behind the house and enjoy the view of the Lehigh River, or take a stroll along the riverbank where you’ll learn more about navigation on the Lehigh in the 19th century.

 Click here to visit the D&L website.

 The Emrick Technology Center is home to the National Canal Museum and is also the headquarters of the Delaware & Lehigh National Heritage Corridor.
 Built in 2006 through a generous donation from Mrs. Elaine Emrick – in memory of her husband Peter – the 14,000-square-foot, two-story brick building houses museum exhibits on the first floor and the D&L offices and a state-of-the-art national canal archives and library on the second floor.